htcondor/htcondor/docs/man-pages/condor_submit.rst

     It allows cron jobs that miss their deferral time to begin execution.

-    The HTCondor User’s manual section on Time Scheduling for Job Execution has further details.
+    The HTCondor User's manual section on Time Scheduling for Job Execution has further details.
     :index:`dagman_log<single: dagman_log; submit commands>`